 Other than that, due to the massive amount of users, Shopify has devised a giant database of FAQs just in case you want a solution without needing to talk to anyone.

-07. Is Shopify legit?
+07. Is Shopify Safe and Legit?

-While safety is the number one concern, you should also take into account the platform’s legitimacy.
+While Shopify security is the number one concern, you should also take into account the platform’s legitimacy.
 This mostly regards whether the platform is trying to wow you with technical jargon to make you feel safe and then sucks your wallet dry.
 But fear not, Shopify, as reviewed by millions of customers, is genuinely interested in creating long-term win-win relationships with its users.

-• Shopify does not overpromise anything: it has never claimed every Shopify store owner will be successful.
+- Shopify does not overpromise anything: it has never claimed every Shopify store owner will be successful.
 If you have heard any of those claims, they are definitely from influencers promoting their get-rich-quick schemes.

-• The platform is open about not being perfect: You can easily find articles about the Shopify Bug Bounty program where the brand is outright admitting to numerous errors and bugs.
+- The platform is open about not being perfect: You can easily find articles about the Shopify Bug Bounty program where the brand is outright admitting to numerous errors and bugs.

-• No additional fees that users don’t know about: Shopify is very open about their pricing plans, and what you see is what you get.
+- No additional fees that users don’t know about: Shopify is very open about their pricing plans, and what you see is what you get.
 Along with that, there have been zero sudden drastic price increases.

-• You can find many real examples of Shopify stores: Just a few seconds on Shopify Theme Store can lead you right to real websites using the platforms.
+- You can find many real examples of Shopify stores: Just a few seconds on Shopify Theme Store can lead you right to real websites using the platforms.

 Source: Shopify Foodie Theme

-• Free trial without providing card information: You can easily get 14 days to try out Shopify for free without needing to whip out your credit card.
+- Free trial without providing card information: You can easily get 3 days to try out Shopify for free without needing to whip out your credit card.
 Other than that, you can try Shopify’s services (including the $299/month premium plan) for just $1 with the $1 First Month Shopify Deal.

 Shopify 14-day free trial

-• Hassle-free subscription downgrade of cancellation: Just in case you are unsatisfied with Shopify’s products, you can easily cancel or opt for a different subscription plan.
+- Hassle-free subscription downgrade of cancellation: Just in case you are unsatisfied with Shopify’s products, you can easily cancel or opt for a different subscription plan.

 Those protocols mentioned above are universally regarded as the safest and most economical ways to protect your online information.
 But other than that, Shopify also offers many solutions to further secure your data, such as:

-• Two-factor authentication: This makes sure that only admins with double passwords can make changes to the Shopify store or review financial information.
+- Two-factor authentication: This makes sure that only admins with double passwords can make changes to the Shopify store or review financial information.

 Enabling two-step authentication - Source: AVADA

-• Account locking: Shopify will automatically lock your account if it detects any information compromise or leaks, as well as suspicious login attempts.
+- Account locking: Shopify will automatically lock your account if it detects any information compromise or leaks, as well as suspicious login attempts.

-• Identity confirmation: Shopify will require you to confirm your identity if your Shopify store has been inactive for more than 3 months.
+- Identity confirmation: Shopify will require you to confirm your identity if your Shopify store has been inactive for more than 3 months.

-• Integration: Shopify is integrated with Google Sheets through a “common service” app to make sure your data is secure during exports and imports.
+- Integration: Shopify is integrated with Google Sheets through a “common service” app to make sure your data is secure during exports and imports.
 The site is also integrated with Amazon since 2017 to allow store owners to sell on Amazon from their Shopify stores; this gives users security protocols from both giant eCommerce platforms.

-• Schedule regular backups: Even though Shopify has a full-fledged hosting infrastructure that ensures data redundancy, it cannot deal with human errors like accidentally deleting your website’s content.
+- Schedule regular backups: Even though Shopify has a full-fledged hosting infrastructure that ensures data redundancy, it cannot deal with human errors like accidentally deleting your website’s content.
 You should back up your data just in case you or an intern mistakenly click on the trash can icon to recover lost information easily.

-• Change your passwords regularly: This is more like a cherry on top to prevent password leaks by having your laptop screen seen by someone in a public place.
+- Change your passwords regularly: This is more like a cherry on top to prevent password leaks by having your laptop screen seen by someone in a public place.

-• Lock restricted content: Sometimes your business will call for restricted content, maybe to segment premium customers and members, or appeal to investors.
+- Lock restricted content: Sometimes your business will call for restricted content, maybe to segment premium customers and members, or appeal to investors.
 A tool like Locksmith on the Shopify App Store can take care of those needs.

 IV.
 How To Avoid And Report Scams On Shopify?

+Hackers are the primary reason why you need to pay serious attention to your Shopify security.
 Despite Shopify’s powerful fraud prevention system, the platform is still swarming with scammers that can find loopholes and drain money/products from earnest online store owners.
 Let’s start first by identifying the most common scams that a Shopify store owner might fall victim to.

-• Triangulation: One of the most common and profitable scams out there.
+- Triangulation: One of the most common and profitable scams out there.
 Scammers will create real Shopify sites and make orders from online suppliers to send to their own customers.
 While that sounds exactly like a dropshipping business, a totally legal business model, those scammers buy inventory with stolen credit cards, so the transaction will be rejected.
 They then get money from a chargeback on Shopify while the supplier loses both the product and money.

-• Duplicator: Scammers will open a fake Shopify store that is almost identical to a legitimate one and sue the original for copyright infringement.
+- Duplicator: Scammers will open a fake Shopify store that is almost identical to a legitimate one and sue the original for copyright infringement.
 Real sellers will suffer from a loss of customers as well as money consequently.

-• Fake return ticket: While this scam might take longer to execute, it is still a classic in all types of business.
+- Fake return ticket: While this scam might take longer to execute, it is still a classic in all types of business.
 Scammers will first buy a product from your store for real and keep the bill; they then buy a more expensive product that bears some resemblances.
 After they buy the more expensive item, they will issue a return and ship the cheaper product back to you, keeping the more expensive one for themselves.

-• Fake Paypal invoice: Scammers will make a purchase and make up an excuse that they cannot finish the payment due to technical problems.
+- Fake Paypal invoice: Scammers will make a purchase and make up an excuse that they cannot finish the payment due to technical problems.
 They request a direct invoice straight from PayPal.
 After you send them the invoice, you will receive a notification from PayPal (spoiler alert, it’s fake) that the buyer has finished paying and PayPal checkout has the funds on hold until you give them the tracking number.
 Unfortunately, there is no PayPal holding the funds, and you have just sent the product to the scammer for free.

-• Fake purchase orders: Scammers who successfully pull this off are especially skilled in tech and software.
+- Fake purchase orders: Scammers who successfully pull this off are especially skilled in tech and software.
 They will act as real customers, create a copy of your Shopify checkout sheet and alter the submit button link.
 They can then patch the order to their hacking software and modify the data they received from your order, specifically the price.
 If you fail to notice the difference in price, you will lose profit on that order.

 01. So how can you avoid those scams?